-To establish the real benefit of packing, we define a metric dynamic total cost as the total cost of the dynamic spill loads, spill stores, packing, and unpacking; the execution frequencies are obtained by profiling the applications.
+To establish the real benefit of packing, we define a metric dynamic total cost as the total cost of the dynamic spill loads, spill stores, packing, and unpacking; the execution frequencies are obtained by profiling the applications9.
 Now, we compare the performance of our proposed algorithm by studying the impact of our algorithm and that of Tallam and Gupta on dynamic total cost.

-For each of the benchmarks discussed in Figure 12, we compare, in Figures 13 and 14, the impact on dynamic total cost in the presence of three packing algorithms 10: (i) packing algorithm of Tallam and Gupta (TG - red line).
-Since we are comparing Tallam and Gupta with our packing algorithm that includes aggressive coalescing, we invoked a postpass of aggressive coalescing [Budimlic et al. 2002] and to be fair used the lower 11 of the following two dynamic total costs: Tallam-Gupta + aggressive coalescing, and stand-alone Tallam-Gupta; (ii) our combined phase of coalescing and packing (cPAC - green line); (iii) our combined phase of coalescing and packing supported by the heuristic discussed in Section 4.5 (cPACH - blue line).
+For each of the benchmarks discussed in Figure 12, we compare, in Figures 13 and 14, the impact on dynamic total cost in the presence of three packing algorithms10: (i) packing algorithm of Tallam and Gupta (TG - red line).
+Since we are comparing Tallam and Gupta with our packing algorithm that includes aggressive coalescing, we invoked a post pass of aggressive coalescing [Budimlic et al. 2002] and to be fair used the lower11 of the following two dynamic total costs: TallamGupta + aggressive coalescing, and stand alone TallamGupta. (ii) Our combined phase of coalescing and packing upported by the heuristic discussed in Section 4.5. (cPACH - blue line).
 For varying number of available registers (6, 8, 10, 12, 16, 18), we plotted the dynamic total cost for each of the three methods.
-We can make the following observations.
+We can make the following observations:

-- -For four benchmarks TG performs better for fewer number of registers (adpcm and bubblesort for six registers, life up to ten registers, and motiontest to eight registers).
-For the first two of these benchmarks, cPAC and cPACH catch up and outperform TG in the presence of 8 or more registers.
-For the latter two benchmarks, cPAC and cPACH catch up with TG for higher number of available registers.
+- For four benchmarks TG performs better for fewer number of registers (adpcm and bubblesort for six registers, life up to ten registers, and motiontest to eight registers).
+For the first two of these benchmarks, cPAC and cPACH catchup and outperform TG in the presence of 8 or more registers.
+For the later two benchmarks, cPAC and cPACH catchup with TG for higher number of available registers.
 The reason behind this is that our greedy heuristic mentioned in Section 4.5 does not currently take into account the packing and unpacking overheads explicitly (it primarily focuses on register pressure).
-Note that both cPAC and cPACH lead to much better spill cost compared to TG (and also the total number of coalesced and packed variables as shown in column 8 of Figure 12) for these benchmarks at lower registers, but the cost of packing and unpacking mitigates these spill cost benefits.
-This we believe can be easily fixed by extending our current heuristic to coalesce while also controling the packing and unpacking costs. - -For the convolve benchmark all the three algorithms incur in zero cost (and hence all the three curves are superimposed on top of one another). - -For blint, cPAC and TG incur the same cost and thus are superimposed.
-In jacobi, cPAC and cPACH are superimposed on each other as our greedy heuristic does not find enough opportunities to improve the code. - -Overall both cPAC and cPACH outperform TG for most of the observed points. - -cPACH performs better cPAC on nearly all of the benchmarks; this signifies the relevance of our heuristic. - -It can be seen that for each benchmark, all the three curves flatten out for increasing number of registers.
-The flattened portions correspond to the packing and unpacking
+Note that, both cPAC and cPACH lead to much better spill cost compared to TG (and also the total number of coalesced and packed variables as shown in column 8 of figure 12) for these benchmarks at lower registers, but the cost of packing and unpacking mitigates these spill cost benefits.
+This we believe can be easily fixed by extending our current heuristic to coalesce while also controling the packing and unpacking costs. - For the convolve benchmark all the three algorithms incur in zero cost (and hence all the three curves are superimposed on top of one another). - For blint, cPAC and TG incur the same cost and thus are superimposed.
+In jacobi, cPAC and cPACH are superimposed on each other as our greedy heuristic does not find enough opportunities to improve the code. - Overall both cPAC and cPACH outperform TG for most of the observed points.

-9For the benchmark "softfloat", the base gcc compiler was giving a SEGFAULT while collecting the profile information.
+$^{^9}$ For the benchmark 'softfloat', the base gcc compiler was giving a SEGFAULT while collecting the profile information.
 We had to disable the profiling for one function (estimateDiv64To32) to include the results for the benchmark; we instead used static frequencies for the loops in the function.

-$^{^{10}}$ In practice all the spills may not be equal and depending on the architecture the load and store costs may differ.
+$^{^{10}}$ In practise all the spills may not be equal and depending on the architecture the load and store costs may differ.

-11Note: coalescing may increase the total dynamic cost under some circumstances.
+11Note: coalescing may increase the total dynamic cost under some circumstance.